 |Bangladesh||24.49 million||33.6 million|

-An interesting thing to note from the above table is that Nigeria will have a massive boost in the number of social media users by 2027.
+An interesting thing to note from the above table is that Nigeria is predicted to have a growth of more than 137% in the number of social media users by 2027.

 As of 2023, Eastern Asia has 26% of the world’s social media users, putting it at the top spot.
-Central Africa has the least portion of social media users, with 0.46%.
+Central Africa has the lowest portion of social media users, with 0.46%.

-Knowing the strength of a region’s userbase helps social media marketers formulate their policies.
+Knowing the strength of a region’s user base helps social media marketers to formulate their policies.